Twasi/twasi-docs/docs/home.md

 sidebar_label: Home
 ---

 This is the developer section of this documentation.
-If you're a user please click [here](/users).
+If you are not a developer please click [here](/docs/users).

 ## Welcome